 The web-based questionnaire went live on 7 December 2018 and was available until 1 May 2019.
 During the week following live access to the web-based survey, the source population was informed of the study via announcements on University of Vermont Extension social media platforms and newsletters, and with a press release sent to local newspapers, agriculturally focused web-based news outlets, stakeholder email list serves, and organic association e-newsletters.
-The promotional materials included the web-based questionnaire URL address.
+Promotional materials were included with the web-based questionnaire (URL address).

-The first mailing, including the questionnaire, study goals description and a separate stamped, self-addressed return envelope, was sent 21 December 2018 to the 197 farms in the USDA-OI database from the October 2018 search (Fig. 1).
-A phone call reminder was made the week of 21 February 2019 to farms that had not yet responded on either the mailed or web-based forms.
-On this call respondents who answered the call were given the opportunity to complete the questionnaire as a phone interview, otherwise, if possible, a reminder message was left with a phone number to call if the farmer preferred a phone interview.
+The first mailing, including the questionnaire, study goals description and a separate stamped, self-addressed return envelope, was mailed on 21 December 2018 to the 197 farms in the USDA-OI database from the October 2018 search (Fig. 1).
+A telephone call reminder was made the week of 21 February 2019 to farms that had not yet responded on either the mailed or web-based forms.
+Respondents who answered the call were given the opportunity to complete the questionnaire as a telephone interview, otherwise, if possible, a reminder message was left with a telephone number to call if the farmer preferred a telephone interview.
 After cross-referencing the updated USDA-OI database, a second mailing was distributed on 6 March 2019 to farms that had not yet responded (87 farms of the 177 in the December 2018 updated USDA-OI database).
-To eliminate replicated contact attempts, identifying information (farm name) from completed questionnaires was used to identify non-responding farms for each successive administration of the survey, but this private information was not included in any downstream analyses.
-The second mailing included a partial-sheet disclaimer to apologize if the recipient had already completed the survey in another format and prevent multiple submissions from the same farm.
+To eliminate duplicate contact attempts, identifying information (farm name) from completed questionnaires was used to identify non-responding farms for each successive administration of the survey, but this private information was not included in any downstream analyses.
+The second mailing included a partial-sheet disclaimer to apologize if the recipient had already completed the survey in another format and to prevent multiple submissions from the same farm.

 Analyses of survey responses

-Individual farms were identified by a numerical code and questionnaire response data were separated from identifying information and entered into a data file using Microsoft Excel.
-Data from the web-based questionnaire was exported as a CSV file and merged into a single file with the mailed and phone response data.
-Method of response was identified for each response and responses were screened for duplication (i.e. farms that responded by more than one method) and deduplicated.
+Individual farms were identified by a numerical code and questionnaire response data were separated from identifying information and digitally entered using Microsoft Excel.
+Data from the web-based questionnaire was exported as a CSV file and merged into a single file with the mailed and telephone response data.
+Response method was recorded for each response and occasional duplications removed (i.e., farms that responded by more than one method).
 Data entry accuracy was assessed by...
-All statistics were performed using R software.
+All statistics were performed using R software (need version).
 Descriptive summary statistics were calculated for each question.
 The DescTools package in R was used for calculation of 95% confidence intervals (CI95) on observed proportions for types of housing and bedding systems used by respondents.
 Associations between key outcomes of interest were explored, including… maybe add info here.
 Independence of categorical variables was assessed with Pearson’s chi-square test.
 Kruskal-Wallis (K-W) rank sum test was used to test associations between ordinal dependent variables and independent variables with multiple categories, and when significant differences were observed the Dunn test for multiple comparisons with adjustment was applied using the FSA package in R (Ogle et al., 2020).
-Relationships between categorical independent variables with 2 or more levels and continuous dependent variables were assessed using one-way analysis of variance (ANOVA).
+Relationships between categorical independent variables with two or more levels and continuous dependent variables were assessed using one-way analysis of variance (ANOVA).
 Associations between binary dependent variables and independent predictors were tested by logistic regression.
 P values were assigned to assess significance of association, with significance at P ≤ 0.05.

 RESULTS AND DISCUSSION